Mathématique: The Set of All You Don't Know

 Not really.

 He’s one of them now.
 He’s a member of the Sixth House.
 He was inducted.
 And even if Volker did go back to his old life, nothing about his mind or heart would change.
-Even if they could try to reverse whatever Anubis’s device had done to him—he’s not sure he’d want it.
+Even if they could reverse what Anubis’s device had done to him—he’s not sure he’d want it.

-“Everything is so raw,” he admits to Telford, staring up at the moving advertisements.
+“Everything’s so raw,” he admits to Telford, staring up at moving advertisements.
 “Since the device—it’s like my emotional circuitry and my analytic circuitry were fused.
 I feel so much more.
 So much more acutely.
 It’s impossible to keep a grip on all of it.”

-“Most of your problems derive from trying to maintain that grip,” Imaginary Rush says, suddenly right next to him, on the steps, wearing jeans and black jacket, cut in the Lantean style.
+“Most of your problems derive from trying to maintain that grip,” Imaginary Rush says, suddenly next to him on the steps, wearing jeans and a black jacket cut in the Lantean style.
 His hands are in his pockets and the wind is in his hair.

 Telford nods.
-“I’ve noticed you’ve developed an instinct for on the fly course adjustments.
+“I’ve noticed you’ve got an instinct for on-the-fly course adjustments.
 For ballistic trajectories.
-I’m guessing that’s not all you have an instinct for, now?”
+I’m guessing that’s not all you have instincts for, now?”

 “No,” Volker admits.